 The abundance of skin nourishment indicates the important role of regulating various mechanisms of nutrient delivery through the skin.
-Effective topical delivery of essential nutrients could provide affordable means of disease
+Effective topical delivery of essential nutrients could provide affordable means of disease prevention and sustaining good health.

 Selective nutrient absorption is an important physiologic property of the skin.
-This selective process starts with the outermost layer of the skin, stratum corneum, which provides an outstanding barrier against the external environment (13).
-The function of this barrier is related to the unique composition of the lipid moiety in the epidermis (14-17).
-These keratinocyte manufactured lipids are released to the intercellular spaces where they undergo enzymatic processing to produce a lipid mixture consisting of ceramides, cholesterol and fatty acids.
+This selective process starts with the outermost layer of the skin, stratum corneum, which provides an outstanding barrier against the external environment.
+The function of this barrier is related to the unique composition of the lipid moiety in the epidermis.14, 15, 16, 17 These keratinocyte manufactured lipids are released to the intercellular spaces where they undergo enzymatic processing to produce a lipid mixture consisting of ceramides, cholesterol and fatty acids.
 The intercellular lipids become organized into a complex structure that fills most of the intercellular space of the stratum corneum, sealing it.
-The intercellular lipids mediate transdermal delivery of both lipophilic and hydrophilic molecules (18).
+The intercellular lipids mediate transdermal delivery of both lipophilic and hydrophilic molecules.

-Fatty acids play a central role among the epidermal lipids in regulating nutrient bioavailability because they are important components of cell membranes and form the hydro-lipid skin surface film (19).
+Fatty acids play a central role among the epidermal lipids in regulating nutrient bioavailability because they are important components of cell membranes and form the hydro-lipid skin surface film.
 Topical application of certain fatty acids can lead to changes in the bioavailability of nutrients through the skin.
 On the one hand, fatty acids may restore a damaged stratum corneum barrier.
-Fatty acids are also able to enhance nutrient and drug transport through the skin by increasing cell membrane fluidity.
+On the other hand, fatty acids are able to enhance nutrient and drug transport through the skin by increasing cell membrane fluidity.
 The fluidity of cell membranes in the epidermis translates to better accommodation of the absorbed molecule.
 Hyaluronic acid (HA), a high molecular weight glycosaminoglycan of the extracellular skin matrix involved in growth, inflammation and wound healing, also contributes to the hydration and elastic properties of the skin.